ParticleFilter101/PAPER2/README.md

 # PAPER2
 This repository contains the MATLAB codes for the time-series prediction using (i) MMSE forecast of ARIMA models (ii) Kalman filter approach (iii)Artificial neural networks.
 The codes for the wavelet version of the above techniques is also presented here.
-Since the central idea is same, the code for Rainfall data and geophysical bore-well data follows the similar step.
+Since the central idea is same, the code for Rainfall data and geophysical bore-well data follows the similar steps.

 Following is the description of all the MATLAB files: